DANS-KNAW/easy-fedora-to-bag/docs/index.md

 Omitting the option `output-dir` implies a dry run.
 In that case the CSV file will have one bag-sequence per line.
-Each line contains the dataset-ids of the sequence as far as found.
+A sequence may contain datasets not in the input if referenced by datasets in the input.
-A sequence may be incomplete if none of the datasets in the sequence references the dataset, and the dataset is also not in the input.
+Datasets not in the input that reference a sequence but are not referenced by a sequence won't appear.

 INSTALLATION AND CONFIGURATION
 ------------------------------